bperel/DBIx-MyParse/README.md

 * Prepare your MySQL source

  * Download the MySQL source.
-The MySQL versions from 5.0.45 to 5.0.89 are currently supported.
-Here are some examples regarding where to fetch the source : [Version 5.0.45](http://downloads.mysql.com/archives/mysql-5.0/mysql-5.0.45.tar.gz) ; [Version 5.0.89](http://downloads.mysql.com/archives/mysql-5.0/mysql-5.0.89.tar.gz).
+The MySQL versions from 5.0.45 to 5.0.96 are currently supported.
+For instance, [version 5.0.96 can be downloaded here](http://downloads.mysql.com/archives/mysql-5.0/mysql-5.0.96.tar.gz).

  * Un-TGZ it.

  * Clone this repo :
    	* Use the "master" branch of this repo for versions 5.0.45 to 5.0.67 included.
-   	* Use the "for-mysql-5.0.77" branch of this repo for versions 5.0.77 to 5.0.89 included
+   	* Use the "for-mysql-5.0.77" branch of this repo for versions 5.0.77 to 5.0.96 included

  * Apply the patch, using the MySQL version number as patch file name, e.g. for MySQL 5.0.45 :